eper-io/tig/readme.md

 # TIG

+Tig is a simple in-memory storage utility for code, data, and vectors.
-Tig is a git alternative to back up your codebase or data.
+It started as a git alternative for your codebase or data, but it grew in feature set.

 The design considerations were the following.

 - AI generates more code than people.
-- Storing by hash is a huge cost reduction opportunity in data lakes due to duplications.
+- Storing data by its hash is a huge cost reduction opportunity in data lakes due to duplications.
 - Copilots can apply generic code.
-Author bookkeeping becomes unnecessary.
+Author bookkeeping of git becomes unnecessary.
-- Reliability storing by hash is more important with more code and less time to verify.
+- Reliability achieved by storing with hash is important with more code and less time to verify.
 - It is safer to address code with its entire hash than a file name, date, or version.
 - Storage is cheaper, simple consistency is more important than perfectly optimized disk usage.
+- Duplications are the number one disk usage optimization technique.
 - Hashing chunks of an entire file solves repetition of blocks easily returned as a burst read.
-- Change ordering is obsolete.
-Generative AI works on parallel versions.
+- Generative AI works on parallel versions.
+Change ordering is obsolete.
 - Time stamps are less important, coding is non-linear.
 - A stable codebase is important.
 A hash identifies an entire repo, not a diff.
 - All revisions must tested and reviewed before use.
 Who wrote them is obsolete with AI.